Cover of The Captain of Estel

 Why has the original edition of Envoy of the Flsme been withdrawn?

 Fifteen months after its publication I withdrew the original edition of this novel and offered free copies of the revised ebook to readers who had bought it.
-(The offer is still good via a Smashwords coupon.
-I fear that many buyers haven't heard about the new edition, which was announced only on my website and Facebook
+(The offer is still good via Smashwords coupon ZX97X.
+I fear that many buyers haven't heard about the new edition, which was announced only on my website and Facebook).